Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Iowa's games this season have gone over 40.5 points three of eight times.
+- Iowa and its opponents have combined to put up more than 40.5 points in three of eight games this season.

 - In 62.5% of Northwestern's games this season (5/8), the teams combined to score more than Saturday's over/under of 40.5.